Prosocial Norm Emergence in Multiagent Systems

 We set the initial utility values to 0 at $t=0$, $\alpha=0.2$ in Equation~\ref{utility} \cite{Morales:2015}.
 We set $E=0.05$ in the exponential function ($e^{-Em}$) used to set the exploration probability in the $\epsilon$-greedy exploration approach in the reasoning phase \cite{Tantawy}.

+\revisedb{The impact of delay, that is, $p$, the exponent of the delay term in Equation~\ref{payoff} is set to 1.1 for all agents.} We choose \revisedbst{these values} \revisedb{this value} somewhat arbitrarily because adjusting \revisedbst{them} \revisedb{it} would affect only the rate of convergence in our experiments, not whether convergence takes place.

-For the fairness experiment to evaluate Hypothesis H\fsub{fairness}, we need to set the following parameters.
-We choose these values somewhat arbitrarily and adjusting them would affect only the rate of convergence in our experiments, not whether convergence takes place.
+For the fairness experiment to test Hypothesis H\fsub{fairness}, we need to set the following parameters. \revisedst{We choose these values somewhat arbitrarily and adjusting them would affect only the rate of convergence in our experiments, not whether convergence takes place.}

 \begin{itemize} \item The propensity or weight of guilt, that is, $\beta$ in Equation~\ref{Guilt_disuti}.
-Note that $\beta=0$ means no guilt and $\beta=1$ means maximal guilt.
+Note that $\beta=0$ means no guilt and leads to no fairness and $\beta=1$ means maximal guilt, which leads to repeated yielding by agents in favor of others.
 For simplicity of evaluation, we set the same value of $\beta$, specifically, $\beta = 0.5$, for all agents.

 \item The threshold of inequity tolerated by the agents, that is, $c$ in Equation~\ref{Guilt_disuti}.
 For simplicity, we set the same value of $c$, specifically, $c = 4$, for all agents.